Phillip Cocu: Fenerbahçe

 On 22 June 2018, Cocu was appointed on a three-year deal at Turkey's Fenerbahçe, who were under new ownership.
 He was dismissed on 28 October with the club just one point and one place above the relegation zone, following a 3–1 home loss to MKE Ankaragücü.

 Derby County

 On 5 July 2019, Cocu was announced as the new manager of Championship club Derby County.
 He guided Derby to a 10th-place finish, whilst installing a sense of total football locally known as Cocuball.
 On 14 November 2020, Cocu and Derby parted company with the club at the bottom of the league table.

 Vitesse

 Cocu returned to work after almost two years on 26 September 2022, being appointed at 14th-placed Vitesse, where he had left as a player in 1995.
 He replaced Thomas Letsch, who had left for VfL Bochum.
+He resigned on 11 November 2023 after a 1–3 home loss to SC Heerenveen, which saw the team at the bottom of the league with eight points after twelve matches.